 If he were able to sustain numbers like that for an entire season, Trout would not only be the clear cut favorite for MVP, but he would also have a year that many experts would consider one of the greatest hitting seasons of all time.
 It’s just a shame that this injury had to occur when Trout appeared to be taking a step forward in his game, which was greatly unexpected considering how well he had already played throughout his career.

 Adding a third MVP to his mantle would have greatly boosted Trout’s resume.
 Only seven other Major Leaguers have won at least three MVPs.
 The only player to ever win more than three MVPs was Barry Bonds, and he holds the all-time record with seven.

-With Trout being the ripe young age of 26 by the end of this year, a third MVP trophy would have given both a legit shot to become MLB’s second four time MVP and also a glimmer of hope of one day matching Bonds’ record.
+With Trout being the ripe young age of 26 by the end of this year, a third MVP trophy would have given him both a legit shot to become MLB’s second four time MVP and also a glimmer of hope of one day matching Bonds’ record.
 Sadly, however, this scenario is now a mere hypothetical.